t-anderson21/blog/_posts/2024-03-07-data-curation.md

 I wanted a closer look at the overall economics indicators I keep hearing about in class as they related to the Covid-19 pandemic and the resulting lockdowns.
 We've talked a little about the causes and results during class of inflation at high level.
 Several of these words have become buzz words that we see on the news or recognize at the grocery store as prices climb.
 The FRED database or Federal Reserve Economic Data is a comprehensive database of economic data maintained by the Federal Reserve Bank of St. Louis which I used last summer for an internship with the government.
 It has important data on indicators in macroeconomics such as gross domestic product, inflation, and economic growth that provide valuable insights into the state of an economy.
 I choose to use FRED as a public resource for economic data, accessed using an API key, to gather data on these economic indicators.
 The five I selected for now are gross domestic product (GDP) or total value of goods & services in the US, inflation or the natural rise and fall of prices, the civilian labor force participation rate, the unemployment rate, and consumer price index (CPI).
 I also included Real GDP which is GDP inflation adjusted value of the US output as a comparison to GDP.

-Here's the link if you'd like to explore the available data: [Link to FRED database](https://fred.stlouisfed.org)
+Here's the link if you'd like to explore similar data: [Link to FRED database](https://fred.stlouisfed.org)

 #### Data Access

 First step after deciding I wanted to focus on economic data was to get an API key for FRED.
-To obtain an API key from the Federal Reserve Economic Data (FRED), you need to sign up for an account on the FRED website.
+You need to sign up for a free account on the FRED website.
 Once you have registered an account, you can navigate to the FRED API section and request an API key.
-The API key allows you to access FRED's vast collection of economic data programmatically, enabling you to retrieve datasets, perform analysis, and integrate economic indicators into your applications or projects.
+The API key allows you to access FRED's vast data collection for free, and enabling you to retrieve datasets, perform analysis, and integrate economic indicators into your projects.
 Simply follow the instructions provided on the FRED website to obtain your unique API key, which you can then use to authenticate your requests to the FRED API.
 Most FRED data is reported quarterly so I kept that the same across each variable.
-I also keep each variable as over time same time period, from 1948 to present.
+I then filtered each variable to be from 1948 to present.

 Once you've loaded the necessary libraries, copy and paste your API key into a separate .txt file named "api_key.txt".
 It did take me a few tries and fighting with syntax to get the API key to work correctly.
 ```